-I do Academic and Windows Phone stuff at Microsoft Greece.
-Plus, I co-develop the First Words series for Windows Phone 7.
+I do Windows Phone and Games stuff at Microsoft Greece.
+Plus, I co-develop the First Words educational games series for Windows Phone and Windows 8.
 Feel free to contact me on Twitter or Facebook

 In this post, we are going to show hot to create a small Angry Birds clone for Windows Phone 7 in 5 minutes using Expression Blend and zero (yes, zero) lines of code.
 Of course, the game that we will create is far from finished but it can serve as a start for your new awesome game.

 We will use Windows Phone developer tools (they include Expression Blend for Windows Phone) which you can download from http://create.msdn.com and the free/open source Physics Helper library (download here: http://physicshelper.codeplex.com).
 Physics Helper is a helper library for the popular physics engine Farseer (http://farseerphysics.codeplex.com/).
 Basically, it adds some Behaviors inside Expression Blend in order to use the engine without writing any code at all!

 First of all, you download the Physics Helper library, extract the dlls.
 Then you open Expression Blend and create a new Windows Phone Application.
 Pay attention so that the version is 7.0 (haven’t tested the library with 7.1 projects, but it might work).

 Delete everything on the page, and change the layout of LayoutRoot element to Canvas (in order for it to work with the Farseer library).

 Change the SupportedOrientations property of the PhoneApplicationPage to Landscape (if you can’t find the property, there is a handy search textbox).

 Also change the Orientation property via the Device menu on the left